joewez/AmpyFileManager/AmpyFileManager/readme.txt

 - "New" will prepare a new file for editing
 - "Load" will allow you to import a file
 - "Delete" will delete the file from the device
+- "Move" will allow you to move (or rename) a file
 - "MKDIR" will allow you to create a sub-folder
 - "Refresh" will reread the file list of the current directory
-- "Run" will attempt to execute the select python script
-- "Backup Device" will prepare end execute a batch file that will backup the contents of the device
-- "Console/Edit Mode" will toggle between an active console window and an active edit area
+- "REPL" will open a serial terminal application

 ADDITIONAL INFO:

-- The backups are stored in a sub-folder of the directory where the EXE is located.
+- The backups (by default) are stored in a sub-folder of the directory where the EXE is located.
 - Configuration setting are located in the AmpyFilemanager.exe.config file

+CONFIG SETTINGS NOTES:

+-

 CAVEATS: